ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/yocto_qemu/yocto_build.md

 layout: "learningpathall"
 ---

-## Prerequisites

-The following prerequisites are needed to try the steps yourself:

-- A Linux machine running Ubuntu 22.04 with at least 60 GB of disk space

 ## Introduction

 The [Yocto Project](https://www.yoctoproject.org/) is an open-source project with a build system that allows software developers create custom embedded Linux OS distributions regardless of the hardware architecture.